quentincloudsnow/badgingappweb/rpa.md

 Right click on the UniversalApplication component and click **Run from here**

 >Note: We perform this to test a step.
-It should open the web browser and navigate to the Badging Web application automatically (keep the browser open on that page, you can minimize it)
+It should automatically open the web browser and navigate to the Badging Web application (keep the browser open on that page; you can minimize it)

 ![Alt text](img/2023-10-02_11-49-16.png)